A DOCUMENTARY

 Filmmakers and community leaders, Nicole Montclair-Donaghy (Standing Rock Nation) & James Kambeitz (North Dakota), use their connections to explore the challenges and shared values that can unite these communities.

-The Series
+The Film

 Project Goals

 To uncover why the NoDAPL conflict erupted, through examining the deep historical ties, cultural complexities, and the impact of infrastructure projects on communities.
-The series also offers insights into how these two cultures, once united by shared values, can begin to reconnect and heal.
+The film also offers insights into how these two cultures, once united by shared values, can begin to reconnect and heal.

 Project Specs